Integrability of close encounters in the spatial restricted three-body problem: Introduction

-{\bf B.} {\it Statement of the main result.} Regularizations of spatial problems are dramatically more complicate than regularizations of the planar problem, see \cite{Moser70}.
+{\bf B.} {\it Statement of the main result.} The regularizations of the equations of motion in the spatial problems are more complicate than those of the planar problem, see for example, \cite{Moser70}.
 As for the Levi-Civita regularization, the Kustaanheimo-Stiefel regularization (KS hereafter) is defined by the introduction of a transformation on the space variables and by a time-reparametrization; but the KS space transformation is more complicate than the LC space transformation, since it is a map from a space of redundant variables $u_1,u_2,u_3,u_4$ to a space of Cartesian variables $q_1,q_2,q_3$.
 In fact, for an algebraic reason that we better explain below, the generalization of the space transformation (\ref{regcla}), (\ref{regclbb}) to the spatial case is related with the extension of complex numbers to a space of quaternions.
 Precisely, following \cite{KS64,KS65}, we introduce the projection map:

 where $(q_1,q_2,q_3,0)=A(u)u$, and: